vault27/Foundation/ssl.md

         - You can only use them to encrypt data lengths equal to the size of the encryption block.
 To use a block cipher in practice, you need a scheme to handle data of arbitrary length
 In practice, block ciphers are used via encryption schemes called block cipher modes, which smooth over the limitations and sometimes add authentication to the mix.
 - AEAD
-   - authenticated encryption assosiated data
+   - Authenticated encryption assosiated data
-   - Provides encryption + integrity
+   - Provides encryption + integrity, earlier they did MAC-then-encrypt or encrypt-then-MAC, and now everything is combined
    - TLS supports GCM and CCM authenticated ciphers, but only the former are currently used in practice

 **Block Cipher Modes**